A Distributed Intelligence Architecture for B5G Network Automation: Q-Learning for Cooperation ( )

+where $\alpha$ is the learning rate and $\gamma$ is the discount factor.
+Here, $s_i$ and $a_{i,l}$ are the current state and action respectively, while $s^\prime_i$ is the new state which action $a_{i,l}$ brings the agent to.

-The learning principle is grounded in the two phases of Q-learning: exploration and exploitation. $Q_i$ is initialized with dummy values which do not privilege any action over another.
-Using the $\epsilon$-greedy approach \cite{sutton2018reinforcement}, exploration allows an IA with a probability $\epsilon$ to randomly select actions, sampling both optimal and sub-optimal actions and updating its values as per the Bellman Eqn.~(\ref{eq:Bellman}).
-An IA is considered to have explored long enough once Q-values $q(s_{i,p}, a_{i,l})$ do not exhibit substantial changes any more and it is ready to exploit its learned knowledge, i.e. when in state $s_{i,p}$, action $a_{i,l}$ is selected as $\max_{a_{i,l}}q(s^\prime, a_{i,l})$.
+The learning principle is grounded in the two phases of Q-learning: exploration and exploitation.
+Using the $\varepsilon$-greedy approach \cite{sutton2018reinforcement}, exploration allows an IA with a probability $\varepsilon$ to randomly select actions, sampling both optimal and sub-optimal actions, evaluating and updating the quality of the action according to Eqn.~(\ref{eq:Bellman}).
+An IA is considered to have explored long enough once its Q-values $Q_i(s_{i,p}, a_{i,l})$ do not exhibit substantial changes any more and it is ready to exploit its learned knowledge, i.e. when in state $s_{i,p}$, action $a_{i,l}$ is selected as $\max_{a_{i,l}}Q_i(s^\prime_i, a_{i,l})$.